pascallaliberte/sharpen.page/understand.md

 [try-when]: {% post_url 2019-02-21-try-when %}
 [purchase-story]: {% post_url 2019-02-08-digging-purchase-story-for-gold %}

-This is based on the **Jobs-to-be-done Theory of Buyer Behavior**, pioneered by Clayton Christensen, Bob Moesta and Chris Spiek from the Re-Wired group, Alan Klement and other, **which states that**:
+This is based on the **Jobs-to-be-done Theory of Buyer Behavior**, pioneered by Clayton Christensen, Bob Moesta and Chris Spiek from the Re-Wired group, Alan Klement and others, **which states that**:

 ### Your Buyers Just Wanted to Make Progress